stuartofmt/DuetMonitor/README.md

 ```

 #### -Subject [String]
-If omitted - the default is 'Message from sendwithgmail'
+If omitted - the default is 'Message from DuetMonitor'

 Example
 ```